arthurauffray/cto-invite-scraper/README.md

   - Unicode normalization and combining marks
   - Homoglyph mapping (Cyrillic, Greek, fullwidth lookalikes)
   - Multi-strategy reconstruction (direct, spaced, line-wise, token-merge, full-scan)
+- ✅ Flexible notifications:
+  - Success: When you successfully redeem a code
+  - Already Redeemed: When you find a code but someone beat you to it
+  - Token Issues: When your auth token needs attention
-- ✅ Flexible notifications: webhook, channel ping, or DM to user
+  - Delivery methods: webhook, channel ping, or DM to user
+- ✅ Clean console output with optional debug mode

 ## 🔔 Notifications

+The bot can notify you about important events:
+- ✅ **Success**: Code redeemed successfully
+- ⚠️ **Already Redeemed**: Found a code but someone got it first
+- 🔐 **Token Issues**: Auth token needs attention

 Configure one of the following (choose a mode):